 The cost of systems sales includes amortization of capitalized software development costs on a straight-line basis, royalties and the cost of third-party software and hardware.
 Cost of systems sales as a percentage of systems sales may vary from period to period depending on the mix of hardware and software of the systems or add-on sales delivered.
-The cost of systems sales as a percentage of systems sales for the first quarter of 1999 and 1998 were 47% and 37%, respectively.
-The higher cost reflects the lower mix of LanVision software with higher margins relative to the hardware and third party software components with lower margins and higher costs.
+The cost of systems sales as a percentage of systems sales for the second quarter of 1999 and 1998 were 21% and 27%, respectively.
+The lower cost reflects the change in the mix of LanVision software with higher margins relative to the hardware and third party software components with lower margins and higher costs.
+The cost of systems sales as a percentage of systems sales for the first six months of 1999 and 1998 were 37% and 33%, respectively reflecting the lower mix of LanVision software and higher hardware sales in the current period compared with the prior period.